mrcjkb/rustaceanvim/README.md

 To enable inlay hints in Neovim < 0.10, see [this discussion](https://github.com/mrcjkb/rustaceanvim/discussions/46#discussioncomment-7620822).

+#### How to enable auto completion?

+Neovim *does not* have built-in support for auto-completion, and adding support for that is beyond the scope of this plugin.

+You have a few choices for completion:

+- Use Neovim's built-in omni completion (see `:h omnifunc`).
+  This supports basic LSP completions, but not autocompletion.
+- For autocompletion, you need a plugin, for example [`nvim-cmp`](https://github.com/hrsh7th/nvim-cmp) and an LSP completion source like [`cmp-nvim-lsp`](https://github.com/hrsh7th/cmp-nvim-lsp).
+  This plugin will automatically register the necessary client capabilities if you have `cmp-nvim-lsp` installed.

 #### mason.nvim and nvim-lspconfig

 See [`:h rustaceanvim.mason`](./doc/mason.txt) for details about troubleshooting